J. Chad McLamb, CPA, Deputy County Manager – Director of Finance

 In addressing County Commissioners in advance of their vote, Wylie Capital Founder and President Jason Simon said the Building Lease arrangement and Economic Development Incentive Grant were important factors in his firm’s plans for Clayton Commerce Center.
 “If it weren’t for these incentives [the project] would be much more challenging, especially in a time like today where there’s an awful lot going on that makes it very challenging for developers like us to bring projects to fruition,” said Simon, whose company currently owns and operates more than one million square-feet of commercial space in the Midwest and the Sun Belt.

-North Carolina.
+“We have the chance to invest anywhere in the country,” Simon said.
+“We love the tailwinds associated with the Carolinas, and in particular North Carolina and your part of North Carolina.
 You have a wonderful county with wonderful labor dynamics and wonderful educational institutions, and from our perspective it really makes it a very attractive place to invest.”
 Simon also commended the County’s economic development leadership.
 “You have a wonderful team that’s really helped us connect the dots on how to bring this to fruition,” he said.

 The Johnston County Economic Development Office (JCEDO) facilitates value-added interaction between government, education, and the private sector in encouraging and promoting job creation and economic investment in Johnston County.
 A unit of county government, JCEDO collaborates with local, regional, and statewide partners and allies in providing confidential location assistance to businesses and technical support to the county’s 11 municipalities.
 Its menu of services includes customized digital mapping, labor and wage analysis, site readiness assistance and incentive packaging.
 For additional information, visit www.GrowWithJoCo.com